SystemFw/Scala-World-2019/fibers.md

 Note:

-TCP server represented as a stream of connections, emits one element for
+Minimal TCP server represented as a stream of connections, emits one element for each new connection.
+We then obtain the socket, and represent the input process as another stream: we emit elements from 0 to 10, 1 per second (metered), map them to string messages, encode them and send them through the socket.
+All these connections are served concurrently (parJoinUnbounded), and after 10 minutes we interrupt all processes (interruptAfter), making sure all the connections shutdown gracefully (endOfOutput) before moving on.
+This is compositional, and we can do something else after interrupting this server.
+In addition to offering a high level, declarative model for concurrency including interruption and resource safety, there is another interesting aspect to this code: it runs on a fixed number of threads, even though we serve way more connections than available threads, and do a lot of sleeping.

 ---